Taking Victoria Day to follow Walmsley Brook. Historical info puts the headwaters at Duplex and Montgomery.

 Not much to see in the industrial side of Leaside either.
 Access is quite restricted.
 I suspect you would be able to see the Brook between Canadian Pacific’s rail lines and the adjacent cement plant, southeast of this pumping station.
 But we gotta go around.

 So we’re going to continue this walk into the evening.
 Headed to Taylor-Massey Creek.
-Requires descending into the Don Valley, and navigating over the West Don, under Don Mills Road, over the Richmond Hill line, over the East Don, and under the DVP.
+Requires descending into the Don Valley, and navigating over the West Don, under Don Mills Road, over the Richmond Hill line, over the East Don, and under the Don Valley Parkway.
 You follow?

 Taylor Massey Creek merges with the East Don, steps from the latter’s confluence with the West Don.
 When you talk about the Forks of the Don, it includes this too.